escamoteur/get_it_mixin/README.md

 **get() and getX() can be called multiple times inside a Widget and also outside the `build()` function.**

 ### Watching Data
 The following functions will return a value and rebuild the widget every-time this data inside GetIt changes. **Important: This function can only be called inside the `build()` function and you can only watch any objects only once.
-The functions must be called on every `build` and cannot be called conditionally otherwise the mixin gets confused**
+The functions must be called on every `build` in the same order and cannot be called conditionally otherwise the mixin gets confused**

 Imagine you have an object inside `GetIt` registered that implements `ValueListenableBuilder<String>` named `currentUserName` and we want the above widget to rebuild every-time it's value changes.
 We could do this adding a `ValueListenableBuilder`: